Schedules of Condition

 Party Wall Structures

-The Party Wall etc. Act 1996 provides a framework for resolving disputes between property owners and developers in relation to Party Walls and Structures.
+The Party Wall etc. Act 1996 provides a framework for resolving disputes between property owners and developers in relation to party walls and structures.

-In the event of a dispute arising under the Act, the onus is on the Building Owner undertaking work to prove any damage to a neighbouring property wasn’t caused by the works.
+In the event of a dispute arising under the Act, the onus is on the building owner undertaking work to prove any damage to a neighbouring property wasn’t caused by the works.

 Who should prepare a Schedule of Condition?

-If you need any further advice regarding a Schedule of Condition our RICS qualified surveyors can advise you on all aspects of obtaining one prior to the signing of a new lease or undertaking works.
+If you need any further advice regarding a Schedule of Condition, our RICS-qualified surveyors can advise you on all aspects of obtaining one prior to the signing of a new lease or undertaking works.

 Key contacts